Personal Injury

 Negotiation Process

 The negotiation skills of the parties involved, particularly the plaintiff’s attorney, can significantly influence the settlement amount.
+While nearly all plaintiffs would rather reach a pre-trial settlement instead of pursuing their case in the courtroom, it’s important that your injury attorney have the skills and experience needed to pursue the case at trial if necessary.
+Trial is a plaintiff’s leverage, and some cases must be litigated.
+Without the real threat of trial, it is extremely difficult for an injured plaintiff to recover adequate compensation for their injuries.
 Experienced attorneys know how to advocate for fair compensation and are more likely to secure a favorable settlement.

 Types of Compensation in Settlements